-In March 1855, Sarah gives birth to a son.
+In March 1855, Sarah gave birth to a son.
 If it wasn’t that she gave him his father’s surname for a middle name and that he was brought up knowing who his father was, he would probably have been just another Victorian child whose story was untraceable.
-His name is not recorded on his birth certificate, but by his christening, on 27th August 1855, his name is recorded as “Robert Lichtenstein Green”.
+His father’s name is not recorded on his birth certificate, but by his christening, on 27th August 1855, his name is recorded as “Robert Lichtenstein Green”.

 A delay in christening a child is not so unusual.
-But in this case, it is possible Sarah hoped his father would marry her and as he was Jewish, the child would not have been christened.
+But in this case, it is possible Sarah hoped his father would marry her and as the father was Jewish, the child would not have been christened.
 Robert’s father was a jeweller from Lask in Congress Poland, named Levy Lichtenstein.
 But he didn’t marry her.
 The family story has always been that she had been working as a maid and became pregnant by the son of the family.
 This proved not to be the case.
 He was also not yet a diamond merchant as the tale was told, he made and sold Whitby Jet jewellery.
 But, well, as I have found, stories grow!

 George was the son of a tinsmith.
 Tobacco was often sold in tin boxes or snuff, also sold by tobacconists, was kept in tin lined boxes.
 Their parent’s trades were interconnected in a small town.

-George has gone from being a printer and compositor’s apprentice to editor of the Derbyshire Times in five short years.
+George had gone from being a printer and compositor’s apprentice to editor of the Derbyshire Times in five short years.
 This seems a little unlikely?
 But the significance of the particular announcement is more interesting.
 Levy’s brother was living in Sheffield in 1851.
 It is likely that this announcement was meant to be seen by Levy.

 The census of 1861 shows Edward living with his father, stepmother and stepbrother at the address his mother died at.

-On 8th October 1861 George Edward Lumb is declared bankrupt.
+On 8th October 1861 George Edward Lumb was declared bankrupt.
 The reason given is “living beyond his means”.
 It is interesting to note he calls himself a “newspaper reporter/ newsagent” in the census of that year.